wlonk/arcadia/rules/index.md

 or failures, _per se_, but in how those victories and failures let them show their true colors.

+### Desperation

+Let's be clear: you have to be desperate to make a deal with a fairy.
+Everyone, but _everyone_, knows better.
+But sometimes, you see no other choice---or rather, the other choice is _worse_.

+When you have one kind of power in a world that strips you of power, you will use it, you will exercise it, you will rely on it.
+If that is being trusted with secrets, you will wield secrets as a weapon.
+If you have sexual appeal, you will wield sexuality as a weapon.
+If you have no further to fall but to a sinful and unmourned grave, you will wield recklessness as a weapon.

+Not every character will be desperate!
+But at least one or two must be.
+And those are the ones to whom the fairy offers their fondest dreams.

 ## Scenes

 The game is structured around scenes.
 The GM sets scenes, with input from the